Your Common HMMMs, Answered

-I got hurt at work, now what
+I got hurt at work.
+Now what?

 Could my claim expire if I don’t act soon enough?

 Yes.
-Workers’ compensation claims are subject to a statute of limitations.
+Workers’ comp claims are subject to a statute of limitations.
 One needs to be aware of them so that the claim does not expire.
 The statutes of limitations may differ depending on the type of claim.

 What should I do if I have an older injury?